two-torial/two-torial/docs/games/iidx13/setup.md

 <img src="/img/iidx10/6.png">

-!!! info "If you'd like to play offline, you can head straight to [Final Steps and Setting up the Game](setup.md#final-steps-and-setting-up-the-game)"
+!!! info "If you'd like to play offline, you can head straight to [Setting up the games resolution](setup.md#setting-up-the-games-resolution)"

 ### Configuring Bemanitools for an Online Network